 - Accelerating Saving Lives at Birth (ASL@B): ASL@B was an accelerator program that increased the scale, sustainability, and effectiveness of promising innovations in the Saving Lives at Birth Portfolio—with the overarching goal of improving maternal and newborn health (MNH) outcomes across the globe.
 The ASL@B program assisted 50+ innovations to scale through ongoing, individualized coaching and mentoring.
 Funded by USAID, NORAD, Bill & Melinda Gates Foundation, Grand Challenges Canada, DFID, and KOICA.

-- Improved Health of Underserved Filipinos (ReachHealth Philippines): ReachHealth is a five-year initiative to reduce unmet needs for family planning services and decrease teen pregnancy and newborn morbidity and mortality.
-In partnership with RTI, we are designing and implementing an innovation platform to find and accelerate the best family planning and teenage pregnancy innovations.
+- Improved Health of Underserved Filipinos (ReachHealth Philippines): ReachHealth was a five-year initiative to reduce unmet needs for family planning services and decrease teen pregnancy and newborn morbidity and mortality.
+In partnership with RTI, we designed and implemented an innovation platform to find and accelerate the best family planning and teenage pregnancy innovations.
 Funded by USAID through RTI International.

 - The Social Entrepreneurship Accelerator at Duke (SEAD): SEAD mobilized a community of practitioners, investors, policymakers, faculty, staff, and students to identify, assess, build the capacity of, and scale health and healthcare enterprises around the world.
 Through SEAD, a subset of Innovations in Healthcare innovators had the opportunity to participate in a rigorous program of engagement and evaluation designed to help them scale their impact.
 Funded by USAID.